top of page

 • Graded flexion or extension programming when appropriate

-• Nerve mobility exercises (if radicular symptoms present)
+• Nerve mobility exercises when radicular symptoms are present

 Massage Therapy